catenax-ng/tx-portal-assets/developer/Technical Documentation/Dev Process/How to contribute.md

 <br>

 The PR will get reviewed by the repository owners/official committers.
-As part of the pr review, sonar cloud will run automatically, and unit tests (if configured) will get executed.
+As part of the pr review, sonarcloud will run automatically, and unit tests (if configured) will get executed.
 The PR owner is responsible to check the results and fix possible findings.

 <br>